-Sam spends more time in the ocean than on dry land.
+Sam spends more time in the ocean than land.
 Some say he’s even developed a sneaky set of gills behind the ears, complementing his passions for surfing, freediving and all things marine.
 He’s been involved in many not-for-profits over the years, and has found his passion in sharing the surf stoke with kids on the spectrum.

 Tom Johnston is the owner/operator of Go Surf Perth, a locally run surf school based in Scarborough.